-The rock on which Dunnottar Castle stands might have been designed specifically to permit the building of the most impregnable fortress in Scotland.
+The outcrop of rock on which Dunnottar Castle stands might have been designed specifically to permit the building of the most impregnable fortress in Scotland.
 Sheer cliffs 160ft high almost completely surround a flat area over three acres in size.
-The rock itself was once joined by a narrow fin to the mainland, but even this was carved away to ensure access along it was not possible.
+The rock was once joined by a narrow fin to the mainland, but even this was carved away to ensure access along it was not possible.

 Given Dunnottar's obvious defensive qualities, it is no surprise to find that it has been home to fortifications of one sort or another for most of the past two thousand years and probably much longer.
 The very name "dun" is Pictish for fort and it is believed that St Ninian came to Dunnottar in the late 400s, converting the Picts to Christianity and founding a chapel here.

 From the late 1300s earlier fortifications, probably largely of wood, were replaced by Sir William Keith with the core of the stone keep still visible today, and he also built parts of the stone defences around the entrance.
-In 1531 Dunnottar, declared to be "one of the principal strengths of our realm" was granted to the Earls Marischal of Scotland by James V.
+In 1531 Dunnottar, declared to be "one of the principal strengths of our realm" was granted to the Earls Marischal of Scotland by King James V.

-Parliamentary forces were particularly keen to take the castle because it was being used for the safe keeping of the Honours of Scotland, the Crown Jewels, and for Charles II's personal papers.
-But when the castle surrendered on 26 May after an eight month siege Cromwell's men found the cupboard was bare.
+Two later incidents have ensured that Dunnottar's place in Scottish history is both famous and infamous.
+By May 1652 Dunnottar Castle was the only place left in Scotland holding out for Charles II against Cromwell's forces under the command of General George Monck.
+Parliamentary forces were particularly keen to take the castle because it was being used for the safe keeping of the Honours of Scotland, the Crown Jewels, and of Charles II's personal papers.
+But when the castle surrendered on 26 May after an eight month siege, Cromwell's men found the cupboard was bare.
 The King's papers has been smuggled through their lines hidden in the clothing of a woman, and the Honours had been lowered down the cliffs to a local woman pretending to be collecting seaweed.
 These irreplaceable treasures were hidden under the floor of the nearby Kinneff Old Church until the Restoration of the Monarchy.

 Dunnottar's darkest moment came in May 1685 when 167 Covenanter prisoners, 122 men and 45 women, were locked in the Whig's Vault below one of the buildings in the Quadrangle.
 Some died of starvation and disease, while others were killed after trying to escape.
 The survivors were transported to the colonies as slaves (where most died of fever) after two months in the castle.